fluid-project/infusion-docs/src/documents/IoCAPI.md

 Destroys a component held at the specified path.
 The parent path must represent a component, although the component itself may be nonexistent.

-* `path {String|Array of String}` Path where the new component is to be destroyed, represented as a string or array of segments
+* `path {String|Array of String}` Path where the component is to be destroyed, represented as a string or array of segments
 * `instantiator {Instantiator}` [optional] The instantiator holding the component to be destroyed - if blank, the [global instantiator](#fluid-globalinstantiator) will be used

 ### fluid.typeNameToMemberName(typeName)